The following are some clinically proven effects of individual ingredients:

 Reishi (Ganoderma lucidum)

 Reishi mushrooms have been used for over 4000 years in Chinese medicine.
 The ingredients within the fruit bodies of the mushroom, such as Triterpenoide, a sterole, manitol, coumarin, and various polysaccharides, are used medicinally.
 Furthermore, the mushrooms contain various trace elements, such as zinc, germanium, manganese, iron, copper, and even calcium.
 Recent research results show that reishi mushroom extract strengthens the immune system and also demonstrates immune modulating properties.
 The reishi has proven itself particularly useful in the treatment of prostate illnesses, since it inhibits prostate inflammation, thereby working against prostatitis.
-It also suppresses cell adhesion and cell migration in prostate cancer, thereby reducing tumor migration.
+It also suppresses cell adhesion and cell migration in prostate cells, thereby reducing tumor migration.

 Japanese knotweed (Polygonum cuspidatum)